captdevlin/Tindallgrams/69-PA-T-3A.md

 date: Jan 14 1969
 from: PA/Chief, Apollo Data Priority Coordination
 serial: 69-PA-T-3A
-subject: Operations required for communication loss on F and C are sure better than on C'
+subject: Operations required for communication loss on F and G are sure better than on C'
 ---
 I think we have pretty well establised how to handle a communication loss situation on the F and G missions.
 In effect, we have defined